General introduction to building the Drewgard Roadster.

 Though instrumentation, steering wheel, body colour and trim will be selected by you, we offer a few appropriate parts to ease selection, but the headlights, indicators, repeaters, rear light clusters and reverse and fog lights should not be altered, otherwise these visual cues would dilute the Roadster’s appearance.

-At the completion of purchase of all the Roadster’s components, we supply free of charge the rear polished stainless steel logos and stamped build plate to register our thanks for your commitment to purchase the ‘Drewgard Roadster’.
+At the completion of purchase of all the Roadster’s parts, we supply free of charge the rear polished stainless steel logos and stamped build plate to register our thanks for your commitment to purchase the ‘Drewgard Roadster’